 To brew a cafe Cubano, put sugar into the upper chamber before brewing.
 The brewed coffee will drip down into the sugar, dissolving it and creating a frothy-like coffee.
 The texture isn’t like frothed milk, but it’s also quite different from standard brewed coffee or espresso.

 Milk can be added to a cafe Cubano after brewing if desired, preferably using warmed milk.
 Don’t place milk in the upper chamber when brewing because it can easily scald.

 What is Moka Pot Coffee Like?

-As stated, the Moka Pot makes an espresso-like coffee that’s different from brewed coffee.
+Although it’s often known as an Italian, or stovetop, espresso maker, that’s not entirely accurate.
+The Moka Pot makes an espresso-like coffee that’s different from brewed coffee.
 The coffee is drunk in small quantities of 30 – 60 milliliters (1 – 2 ounces), and it’s quite strong.
 Some people also find the coffee bitter and add sugar to it.
 Milk can also be added, of course.

 Is Moka Pot Coffee the Same as Espresso?